-Successful sales of our products depend on the availability of adequate coverage and reimbursement from third-party payors.
+Our ability to generate significant sales of our products depend on the availability of adequate coverage and reimbursement from third-party payors.
 Healthcare providers that purchase medicine or medical products for treatment of their patients generally rely on third-party payors to reimburse all or part of the costs and fees associated with the products.
 Adequate coverage and reimbursement from governmental, such as Medicare and Medicaid, and commercial payors is critical to new product acceptance.
 Patients are unlikely to use our products if they do not receive reimbursement adequate to cover the cost of our products.